 Much in the same way Mobile Broadband could be used as a backup due to power outages outlined above, it could also safeguard performance on SD-WAN networks.
 If Mobile Broadband is positioned as an underlying connector, it can maintain - or even increase - application availability and performance during outages, service interruptions, or service degradation.
 Suddenly a business could turn a negative (losing connectivity or dealing with service degradation due to adverse weather) into a positive (not only maintaining connectivity during this time, but perhaps enhancing it).

 As we discussed briefly above, Mobile Broadband could be an excellent standalone choice for businesses that are based in countries with a poor physical infrastructure.
 For example, certain countries in Asia have yet to reach network maturity, so their infrastructure isn’t always capable of meeting the demands that might be placed on it as the digital landscape evolves.
 Those businesses can opt for Mobile Broadband and immediately remove their dependency on their inferior local infrastructure.
 The same also applies to businesses that might be based in remote regions who, because of their geographical placement, have no access to dependable fixed-line Internet.
 This may also have the knock-on advantage of making urban areas and capital cities less busy, as businesses are able to stay in their remote countryside offices, paying cheaper rates while still reaping the benefits of superfast dependable Internet.

 Expereo Business Mobile Broadband gets you Internet wherever you want it with a much shorter lead time, while the technology to deploy Mobile Broadband has already been established for a short while, what Expereo brings to the table is its ability to deploy Mobile Broadband as a backup to fiber or copper services in 150 different locations around the world.

 Want to learn more about Expereo Mobile Broadband?
-Get in touch today and speak to one of our experts for free.
+Get in touch today and speak to one of our experts.